Replacement not cooling

 HVAC

-The answer to 'replacement not cooling' is that there are several common causes for a new air conditioning system not providing adequate cooling, including improper installation, refrigerant leaks, and issues with the compressor or other components.
-Symptoms may include the system running constantly without cooling the home, warm air blowing from the vents, or the system freezing up.
+The answer to 'replacement not cooling' is that there are several common causes, including a refrigerant leak, faulty compressor, or issues with the air handler or ductwork.
+Symptoms may include the unit running constantly but not cooling the home effectively, warm air blowing from the vents, or the system freezing up.

 Step-by-Step Guide